daimh/sge/README.md

 Developed by [Manhong Dai](mailto:daimh@umich.edu)

 Copyright © 2020 University of Michigan.
-License [GPLv3+](https://gnu.org/licenses/gpl.html): GNU GPL version 3 or later
+License [SISSL](https://opensource.org/licenses/sisslpl)

 This is free software: you are free to change and redistribute it.